We are nearing Halloween, and one of the most popular figures you will encounter during this spooky season is the skeleton.

 Adult supervision is necessary for this one, which means bonding time for you and your kids!

-These 11 skeleton crafts are perfect for those who want to take their Halloween craft game to the next level.
-Here you’ll find an assortment of crafts made with materials ranging from pasta to modelling clay.
+These skeleton crafts are perfect for those who want to take their Halloween craft game to the next level.
+Here you’ll find an assortment of crafts made with materials ranging from pasta to modeling clay.

 8. Skeleton Playdough Dinosaur